 Has your team been working on cornhole tosses during your lunch break?
 Have you helped recruit all your co-workers to create the best possible team for event day?
 Well, all your practice and preparation is about to pay off.
 The Community Cup, presented by The Columbus Foundation, will be here in just over a month!

-This one-day corporate challenge – or adult field day, as we like to call it – that will get your company working together on and off the field.
+This one-day corporate challenge – or adult field day, as we like to call it – will get your company working together on and off the field.
 If you’re eager to cheer your colleagues on to victory, show off your athleticism and win bragging rights over other Central Ohio organizations, this is the event for you.

 Whether you’re a rookie to the team roster or a seasoned veteran back for year two, these tips will help you make the most out of The Community Cup.